How services are provided

 This sector includes the services provided by charities and not-for-profit organisations.
 Because these organisations often depend on grants and charitable donations there may be limits to when telephone lines are staffed although there will usually be an answering machine at other times.

-Many of the support organisations will have a small number or even no paid staff and provide their many of their services through volunteers.
+Many of the support organisations will have a small number of, or even no paid staff and provide their many of their services through volunteers.
 Sometimes this means there may be a waiting list especially for counselling support.

 This sector includes: